 Friday’s 28-page ruling supports the findings of that judge’s January 2023 ruling, but as it did with that ruling, the company is expected to appeal the five-member board’s ruling in the case.

-So the journalists, who with advertising workers as well as pressmen and mailers, have been on strike since October 2022, continue to wait for an injunction that could end the strike, at least temporarily.
+So the journalists, who with advertising workers as well as pressmen and mailers, have been on strike since October 2022, continue to wait for an injunction that could end the strike.

-The NLRB Region 6 office in Pittsburgh last month filed a request in U.S. District Court of the Western District of Pennsylvania for an injunction that would compel the company to do what the NLRB’s administrative law judge already ruled: namely, take the journalists back to work under the terms of their last contract and negotiate in good faith for a new one, while also giving the other workers health care coverage.
+The NLRB Region 6 office in Pittsburgh last month filed a request in U.S. District Court of the Western District of Pennsylvania for a temporary 10(j) — injunction that would compel the company to do what the NLRB’s administrative law judge already ruled: namely, take the journalists back to work under the terms of their last contract and negotiate in good faith for a new one, while also giving the other workers health care coverage.

 The Newspaper Guild of Pittsburgh’s lawyer Joe Pass and guild President Zack Tanner said that Friday’s “board decision” by the Washington, D.C., board strengthens their case, as well as expands the remedy that the NLRB seeks.